makortel/cmssw/HeterogeneousCore/CUDACore/README.md

    * A general breakdown of the possible steps:
      * Convert input legacy CPU data format to CPU SoA
      * Transfer input CPU SoA to GPU
-     * Run kernels
+     * Launch kernels
      * Transfer the number of output elements to CPU
      * Transfer the output data from GPU to CPU SoA
-     * Convert the output SoA to legacy GPU data formats
+     * Convert the output SoA to legacy CPU data formats
-3. Within `acquire()`/`produce()`, the CUDA device is set implicitly and the CUDA stream is provided by the system (with `CUDAScopedContext`)
+3. Within `acquire()`/`produce()`, the current CUDA device is set implicitly and the CUDA stream is provided by the system (with `CUDAScopedContext`)
    * It is strongly recommended to use the provided CUDA stream for all operations
      * If that is not feasible for some reason, the provided CUDA